COSC3020/mergesort-aijun-hall-uwyo/README.md

 $O(n)$

-Shifting Overhead: If worst case where input is a perfectly reverse sorted input, this can result in $O(n)$ comparison operations per merge:
+Shifting Overhead: If worst case where input is a perfectly reverse sorted input, shifting may be required for every element in a subarray, leading to $O(n)$ shifts per merge.
+Across all merge levels, this results in $O(n^2)$ time.

 $O(n^2)$

+However, in the average case, such excessive shifting is not common.
+Most merges only require a small number of shifts, so the average runtime remains $O(n*log(n))$, but still slower than traditional merge sort due to in-place overhead.

+$O(n*log(n))$

 Overall: